 Students will learn about everything necessary to build a home.
-Foundations, framing, sheathing, roofing, electrical wiring, and plumbing will be covered.
-Students will wire common circuits, build a model, and construct projects off common framing and building practices.
-There is a possibility of a full-scale structure being constructed by the class.
+Foundations, framing, sheathing, roofing, electrical wiring and plumbing will be covered.
+Students will wire common circuits, build a model and construct a storage shed in the class.
+The shed will be sold to a community member for the cost of the materials.